Qiam 1: Design

 The Qiam 1 is a variant of the Scud missile.
 Its lack of fins reduces the missile's radar signature, particularly during ascent when fins can act as radar reflectors.
 Removing fins from a missile also reduces the structural mass, so the payload weight or missile range can be increased.
 Without the fins and associated drag, the missile can be more responsive to changes in trajectory.

 Iranian sources cite an improved guidance system on the missile, and analysts note that adjusting the missile's in-flight trajectory without fins requires a highly responsive guidance system.
 The Qiam 1's accuracy is also improved with the addition of a separable warhead—since only the warhead needs to survive re-entry most missiles have structurally weak bodies which can cause an attached warhead to tumble as the body breaks apart.
 Attachments visible in pictures of the warhead may show antennas for controlling the missile's trajectory by radio.

 The shape of the warhead on the Qiam 1 resembles that used on Iran's Shahab-3.
 The "baby-bottle" design can shift the center of gravity and center of pressure to compensate for changes in payload weight from earlier cone-shaped warheads; can increase drag which results in increased stability during reentry (at the expense of range) and, potentially, increase accuracy; and can increase the terminal velocity of the warhead, making it harder to intercept.

 In an interview with the Fars News Agency, General Farahi reported "that the range of Qiam differs in accordance with its mission, meaning that the missile can hit targets in different distances according to its mission plan."

 Multiple platforms may be used to launch the Qiam 1, and its launch and preparation time have been reduced compared to other Scud variants.
 The integration of GPS or another navigation system could be used to reduce preparation time and improve accuracy by better locating the missile in relation to its target.

+The missile warhead can be fitted with submunitions dispensers for an anti-runway usage.

+Upgrades

+According to a report released by Tasnim news agency on Monday, January 3, the new Qiam missile’s error range has been decreased from 100 meters to 50 meters, and the missile’s max range has been extended from 700-800 kilometers to 1000 kilometers, with 100 kilometres being the minimum range.

+Apart from the decreased CEP (circular error probability) value and greater range, the technical features of the new missile have also changed, according to the information provided.
+The upgraded version of the Qiam missile has a 600 kilogram warhead and can reportedly travel at a speed of 1,935 meters per second.
+The Qiam missile has a diameter of 888 millimeters, a length of 11,846 millimeters, and a weight of 7,029 kilograms.
+The time it takes to prepare the missile for launch has also been lowered by 20 minutes, according to reports.